Daredevil (film): Music

 The soundtrack to the film, Daredevil: The Album, was released in February 2003.
+It features songs from various artists, including "Bring Me to Life" and "My Immortal" by Evanescence, "Won't Back Down" by Fuel, and "For You" by the Calling.

 The score to Daredevil was written by Graeme Revell, and released on March 4, 2003.
 He was attracted to the focus of "human-ness" on Daredevil, torn emotionally and physically by his superhero status.
 Avi Arad asked Revell to concentrate more on the emotions of Daredevil and Elektra, while Mark Steven Johnson wanted to stay clear from any gothic and action movie clichés.
 Revell tried to avoid too much individual motifs but some characters would have an identifiable sound, like Bullseye would have guitar undertones, while Kingpin would have bass beats.
 Guitarist Mike Einziger of Incubus collaborated with Revell for any additional rock elements.
-Revell thoroughly enjoyed working with Johnson, describing the director as "positive" and "responsive" when it came to experimenting (as opposed to feeling "locked in a box of preconceptions") which he felt led to "cool stuff".
+Revell described the director as "positive" and "responsive" when it came to experimenting (as opposed to feeling "locked in a box of preconceptions") which he felt led to "cool stuff".
 Varèse Sarabande put together the score record.

-"Bring Me to Life" by Evanescence featuring Paul McCoy, won a Grammy Award for Best Hard Rock Performance at the 46th Grammy Awards.
-The song was nominated in the category for Best Rock Song at the same event but lost to "Seven Nation Army" by The White Stripes.
-"Bring Me to Life" won an award for Choice Music Rock Track at the Teen Choice Awards in 2004.
-At the 2003 MTV Video Music Awards the band was nominated in the category for Best New Artist for "Bring Me to Life".
-The song was nominated at the 2003 MTV Europe Music Awards for Best Song.
-At the 14th annual Billboard Music Awards, it won the award for Soundtrack Single of the Year.
-The song ranked number 69 on VH1's 100 Greatest Songs of the 2000s.